SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 {: .instructor_notes :}

 ### 3. Stochastic methods
-Randomly assign a subset of atoms new velocities based on Maxwell-Boltzmann distributions for the target temperature.
-Randomization interferes with correlated motion and thus slows down the system's kinetics.
+Stochastic thermostats randomly assign a subset of atoms new velocities based on Maxwell-Boltzmann distributions for the target temperature.
 {: .self_study_text :}
 Randomly assign a subset of atoms new velocities based on Maxwell-Boltzmann distributions for the target temperature.
 Randomization interferes with correlated motion and thus slows down the system's kinetics.
 {: .instructor_notes :}